 Two new COVID-19 cases in Coimbatore

-The Health Department said that the district had 12 active cases.
-The toll remained as 2,617 as no new deaths were reported.
+Two persons tested positive for COVID-19 in Coimbatore district on Tuesday.
+The district had 15 active cases of the disease on Tuesday.
+The test positivity rate of the district stood at 0.2% on Monday when two persons tested positive for the disease.

-Tiruppur district did not report any new COVID-19 cases on Friday.
-The overall toll remained as 1,052 as no new deaths were reported by the Health Department and the district had one active case..
+No fresh COVID-19 cases were reported in Tiruppur district and there were no active cases.
+The overall toll remained 1,052 as no new deaths were reported.

 - Comments will be moderated by The Hindu editorial team.